 - Use a platform like Glassdoor.com to see prior reviews from employees.

 - Do a gut check—like if someone asks you to send money or give a credit card number so they can ship you expensive equipment—it’s probably a scam.

 - You can use many different platforms for a remote work search, but platforms like Virtual Vocations or Flexjobs will filter out scams so that you only get legitimate jobs.
 It will cost you a small fee, but you’ll have peace of mind about the jobs.

 I hope you found this article helpful, and that you have enough information and resources to start your remote work search.

 Napoleon Hill, author of Think and Grow Rich said, “A goal is a dream with a deadline.”

 This is one of the best tips I can share.
 If you are thinking about full-time RV travel, leaving your job, or starting a new endeavor, a good practice is to set a date, write it on a calendar and start planning.
 Otherwise, you might just keep dreaming instead, and miss an amazing opportunity to put your dreams into action.

-If you’re serious about finding remote work, taking the leap, traveling the world, and otherwise totally rocking at life, I highly recommend checking out Camille’s course.
-(You can see a little bit of the course curriculum on the right.)
+If you’re serious about finding remote work, taking the leap, traveling the world, and otherwise totally rocking at life, I highly recommend checking out Camille’s class.

 For most people, finding mobile income is the only thing keeping them from traveling.